alex-hhh/ActivityLog2/etc/scripts/README.md

   were just generated and signed by me, so there is not much trust in them, as such, this is more of an exercise in how to sign build artifacts in Azure.

-* `azure-pipelines.yml` -- this is the Azure Pipelines build file for the application.
+* `azure-pipelines.yml` and `azure-common.yml`-- these is the Azure Pipelines
+  build files for the application.

 ## Continuous Integration on Azure Pipelines